 A piece of tissue from the first part of the small intestine is taken during an upper endoscopy (esophagogastroduodenoscopy).

-Any organisms that grow on the culture are identified.
+Organisms that grow on the culture are identified.

-No harmful bacteria are found.
+No harmful bacteria or viruses are found.

 Routine culture for H. pylori is not currently recommended.

 DuPont HL.
 Approach to the patient with suspected enteric infection.
 In: Goldman L, Schafer AI, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 291.

 Semrad CE.
 Approach to the patient with diarrhea and malabsorption.
 In: Goldman L, Schafer AI, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 142.

 Giannella RA.
 Infectious enteritis and proctocolitis and bacterial food poisoning.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
 Philadelphia, PA: Saunders Elsevier; 2010:chap 107.

 Croft AC, Woods GL.
 Specimen collection and handling for diagnosis of infectious diseases.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 63.